Do You Need Insurance

 Either way, if you do not already have any type of auto insurance coverage, you will need a policy before you can finish the deal.
 The bottom line is you usually need to have proof of insurance sent over to satisfy the lender before you can drive off the lot with your new vehicle.

 However, if you already have an insurance policy on your current vehicle, you may be able to use this to at least drive off the lot.
 From there you will have to make immediate changes to make sure you car is insured for regular driving and use.

 Some insurance companies allow a 5-day or even 30-day grace period for a new car purchase.
 Whenever possible though, it is a good idea to get coverage for your new car before you get it.

 - This helps protect you, but also helps you avoid rate surprises.
-If you are a young driver, have problems with your driving record or are considered a high risk driver for some other reason, you could be quite shocked by your potential coverage rates.
+If you are a young driver around 18 years old, have problems with your driving record or are considered a high risk driver for some other reason, you could be quite shocked by your potential coverage rates.

 - If you do not bother to find out ahead of time how much they can be, you could end up spending most of your monthly income on your car loan and insurance premiums.